dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/arduino-tracker/Arduino-tracker-setup.md

 Please note that the SnowPlow Arduino Tracker requires the new Ethernet library API (with DHCP and DNS), which is in Arduino 1.0.

-Almost all recent Arduinos (Arduino Uno, Arduino Due et al) should work fine with SnowPlow.
+Almost all recent Arduinos (Arduino Uno, Arduino Due et al) should work fine with the SnowPlow Tracker.

 ### 2.2 Dependencies